shigatena666/CSAPP-bomb-labs/README.md

 Double-click on it so that it brings you to where the node is defined on the stack.
 You can now see multiple things, the node address (left), the next node address (grey'd on the right with the arrow : ? -> 00105230) and the node elements (a2 02 00 00 01...).
 ![ghidra_output_phase_6](./ghidra_output_6.png)
-From now, we need to retrieve the first 2 bytes on the node's byte array. **==Be careful there, the bytes need to be reversed whilst reading.
-It is little endian that is used.==**
+From now, we need to retrieve the first 2 bytes on the node's byte array. **Be careful there, the bytes need to be reversed whilst reading.
+It is little endian that is used.**
 We obtain the following informations :
 ```txt
 address  => node  => int value (hex)         => index